 Vlado Sunko was born in 1954, in Split.
 He is a music pedagogue, conductor and composer.
 He graduated from the University of Zagreb Academy of Music in 1979.
 From 1982 to 1992, he worked as a teacher for theoretical subjects and directed the Girls' Choir of the Josip Hatze Secondary Music School in Split.
 In 1991, he founded the Boys' Choir and has been its first Conductor ever since.
 He works as Full Professor at the Music Department at the Arts Academy, University of Split and is Chief Conductor of the Mixed Choir of the said Academy, which has repeatedly been awarded for the most successfully performed compositions at the Festival of Sacred Music CroPatria.
 In the year 2006, he received the Award of the University of Split for his contribution to the development of the said institution.

 In the year 1988, he was appointed Chief Conductor of the Brodosplit Male Voice Choir, which is better known today as the Brodosplit City Choir.
 Along with this Choir, he has achieved numerous awards at performances in Croatia and abroad.

-A cantata for soloists, chorus and instrumental ensemble Zlato gospine milosti (The Sweetheart of Our Lady’s Mercy) 1996., a symphonic epic poem In memoriam 1998., Concert for Mandolin and Orchestra 2001. and Rapsodia rustica for chamber ensemble 2009. should be pointed out as more complex compositions.
+A cantata for soloists, chorus and instrumental ensemble Zlato gospine milosti (The Sweetheart of Our Lady's Mercy) 1996. and Missa 2012., a symphonic epic poem In memoriam 1998., Concert for Mandolin and Orchestra 2001. and Rapsodia rustica for chamber ensemble 2009. should be pointed out as more complex compositions.

-He has released fourteen CDs so far: ten with the Brodosplit City Choir, two with the University of Split Arts Academy Choir and two with the Sanctus Domnio Mandolin Orchestra.
+He has released twelve CDs so far: eight with the Brodosplit City Choir, two with the University of Split Arts Academy Choir and two with the Sanctus Domnio Mandolin Orchestra.